1and1/oneandone-cloudserver-sdk-ruby/README.md

 The 1&amp;1 Ruby SDK is a Ruby gem used for interacting with the 1&amp;1 platform over the REST API.

 This guide will show you how to programmatically use the 1&amp;1 library to perform common management tasks also available through the 1&amp;1 Control Panel.
-For more information on the 1&amp;1 Ruby SDK see the [1&1 Community Portal](https://www.1and1.com/cloud-community/).

 ## Table of Contents